d2s/Documentation/_posts/2018-04-10-AddConfigurations.md

 ### The Add button

 Select the `Add new` button when completed and configuration is added to RsyncOSX.
 RsyncOSX adds a trailing `/` character to both local and remote volume (if the `Single file` is not on).
 After selecting the Add button another configuration might be added.
-Any changes (edit or delete) to configurations are done from the main view (Execute tab).
+Any changes (edit or delete) to configurations are done from the Execute view (Execute tab).

 If `Single file` is ticked on no trailing character `/` is added.
 ![Configurations added](/images/RsyncOSX/master/add/add4.png)